For daily wit & wisdom, sign up for the Almanac newsletter.

 September comes from the Latin word septem, meaning “seven,” because it was the seventh month of the early Roman calendar.

 In the ancient Roman calendar, October was the name of the eighth month of the year.
 Its name comes from octo, the Latin word for “eight.”
-When the Romans converted to a 12-month calendar, they tried to rename this month after various Roman emperors, but the name October stuck!
+When the Romans converted to a 12-month calendar, they tried to rename this month after various Roman emperors, but October’s name stuck!

 In Old England, the month was called Winmonath, which means “wine month,” for this was the time of year when wine was made.
 The English also called it Winterfylleth, or “Winter Full Moon.”
 They considered this full Moon to be the start of winter.
 In weather lore, we note, “If October brings heavy frosts and winds, then will January and February be mild.”

-Now that you know more about our month’s names, how about the day’s names—Monday, Tuesday, etc.?
-For the truly curious calendar lovers, check out the origin of day names.
+Now that you know more about our month’s names, how about the names of the days of the week—Monday, Tuesday, etc.?
+For curious calendar lovers, check out the origin of day names.